 Many crowns fit below the gum-line.
-Therefore, you may experience some discomfort for a few days due to the irritation of that area during the procedures.
+Therefore, you may experience some discomfort for a few days due to the irritation of that area that occurs during the procedures.
 Sensitivity to cold or pressure is also possible.

 After the anesthetic wears off, it may take a few days to get used to the provisional temporary crown or bridge.
 If you feel the bite is not correctly balanced, be sure to call our office for a simple adjustment.